kdpkst/INT104/README.md

 | **Q5**      | Mark for question 5.                               |
 | **Programme** | The major in which the student is enrolled.      |

-## Features
-- **Data Preprocessing:** Clean, preprocess, and transform the student marks dataset for model training and analysis.
-- **Classification:** Utilize machine learning algorithms to classify students into different majors based on their marks.
-- **Clustering:** Employ clustering techniques to group students with similar academic performances, enabling pattern discovery.

 ## Workflow
 ### Data Exploration and Preprocessing
 1. **Data Loading and Preprocessing:**